Hunter Original Tall Review

 |Sizing info||Order next size up||Order next size up||Order next size up||Order next size up||Order your true size|

 Our Analysis and Test Results

-The Hunter Original Tall boots, priced at $150, are "name-brand" rain boots (and the brand was established in 1856).
-But beyond the name, styling, and handcrafted natural rubber, these boots deliver pretty standard performance and scored an exact 50 (out of 100) in our weighted score table.
-Measuring 16.9 inches tall and weighing in at 5.42 lbs, these boots were the second highest boots in our test.
-They lack insulation, which makes them more useful in warmer weather.
-And while this is hard to quantify, these boots were extremely floppy and did not provide much support.
-Overall, we weren't impressed by these boots when comparing them to the products that were designed with function first and form second.
+The Hunter Original boots are "name-brand" rain boots from a company established in 1856.
+But beyond the name, styling, and handcrafted natural rubber, these boots deliver pretty standard performance for a rubber boot.
+Measuring 16.9 inches tall and weighing in at 5.42 lbs, they lack insulation, which makes them more useful in warmer weather.
+And while this is hard to quantify, these boots are extremely floppy and don't provide much support.
+Overall, we're not impressed when comparing them to the products that are designed with function first and form second.

 At 16.9", these boots have the second-highest shaft height in our test.
 However, the Hunter boots' far more flexible rubber makes them feel much less protective, a feeling accentuated by their larger circumference at the top of the shaft (17"), which feels like water might slosh in.
 These boots also aren't insulated, so they aren't what you should choose for super chilly climates.

 The Hunter boots are very squishy, but not in a supportive way.
 They feel like standing on a stack of rubber mats, not like cushioning.
 And while they come with an insole, it's flexible and thin enough to be almost entirely cosmetic.
 The fit is snugger than several of the other competitors, so the Hunters don't flap around on the feet as much as looser options, but this isn't as important an issue as their relative lack of support underfoot.